operand/agency/README.md

 # The Demo Application

 The demo application is maintained as an experimental development environment and a showcase for library features.
+It includes multiple agent examples which may communicate with eachother and supports a "slash" syntax for invoking actions as an agent yourself.

 To run the demo, please follow the directions at [examples/demo](./examples/demo/).